 Your customers may not trust your website without an SSL certificate.
 According to Gartner Research, nearly 70 percent of online shoppers have terminated an online order because they did not "trust" the transaction.
 In those cases, 64 percent indicated that the presence of a trust mark would have likely prevented the termination.

-An SSL certificate and a Site Seal will inspire customer confidence and transactions are secure.
+An SSL certificate - preferably an Extended Validation SSL certificate - and a Site Seal will inspire customer confidence and secure your transactions and thus your business.

 HOW DO WEBSITE VISITORS KNOW IF A WEBSITE IS USING SSL?

-DO I HAVE TO OWN A BUSINESS TO GET A SSL CERTIFICATE?
+DO I HAVE TO OWN A BUSINESS TO GET AN SSL CERTIFICATE?

 No, you do not have to be a business owner to buy an SSL certificate.
 Anyone wishing to provide a confidential and secure link between a server and a browser can apply for a certificate.

 ‘Extended Validation Certificate’ is an enhancement to the standard SSL certificate that guaranties a higher level of security thanks to an extensive validation process.

 If you visit an EV certified website, you will see a solid green bar in the browser’s address bar and the easily recognisable green padlock icon.
 The bar shows the name of the company who owns the website and this image is extremely difficult to copy or fake.
 The bar therefore works as a type of insurance, telling you that you are in fact on the right website and that you have not been the victim of a ‘phishing attack’.